 Here are specifics on the way the HCE program will operate:

-1. Students must meet the same qualifications as all concurrent enrollment students (3.0 GPA or 22 ACT Composite Score).
+1. Students must meet the same qualifications as all concurrent enrollment students (3.0 GPA or 22 ACT Composite Score) and must be junior or senior standing.

 3. Students must watch recorded IVC lectures (using headphones) in a regular, designated location in the high school, such as a computer lab, and at the same time and on the same days each week.
 Students cannot plan to watch the recorded lectures at a time outside their normal high school schedule.
 When a student and counselor have a plan how to make an HCE course work in the student's schedule, the counselor should submit an online Hybrid Class Request Form.

-5. The high school is required to monitor students viewing the lectures daily and to proctor any exams as needed.
-This monitor will keep a record of attendance which will be sent to the course instructor.
+5. The high school is required to designate a monitor to keep track of students viewing the lectures daily and to proctor any exams as needed.
+This monitor will keep a record of attendance which will be sent to the course instructor and the monitor will be included as an Observer in the course Canvas to help the student understand what assignments are due and when.

 6. Access to the recording will be embedded in Canvas.
 In order to maintain the interactive component of courses, professors will normally require Discussion Board posts during or after each lecture to ensure engagement and understanding of lecture subject matter.